 Brooke has been at LWRC since 2015 and seeks to encourage rowers of all levels to row their own adventure.

 Meghan began rowing in high school for PArk City Rowing Academy in Park City, Utah.
 She continued her rowing career at Seattle University and joined LWRC in 2017 as a coach and competitive rower.

 Meghan has coached juniors and masters coaching and she loves to help grow the sense of community that rowing brings.

 Rob rowed for the University of Maryland, where he studied Kinesiology.
 He has worked as a personal trainer for the past 12 years.
 He is a certified strength and conditioning coach, his training philosophy has a strong emphasis on injury prevention.

 Rob has been with LWRC since 2016 coaching land training classes as well as masters rowing.

 If you would like private coaching on a 1-on-1 basis you can hire one of our expert coaches for a solo lesson.
 Private lessons are available for beginners as well as experienced rowers looking to improve their skills.

-Use the form below to contact the LWRC office in order to inquire about or schedule a private coaching session.
+Contact the LWRC office to inquire about or schedule a private coaching session.